 to just draw lines, so I decided to erase all the characters from them and examine how the painter really created the perspective space

+and how it actually looks.
 I saw this could be something exciting and continued thinking and working on it. after a while I found myself interested in the new

-atmosphere and the new thoughts the retouched pieces generated without their main subjects
+atmosphere and the new thoughts the retouched pieces generated without their main subjects.'

 when comparing the re-interpreted jacques louis david's 'oath of the horatii' with the original, the spirit of the artwork is completely transformed -